dsl-unibe-ch/create-your-personal-website-slides-2023/slides.md

 ## What is _git_ and _GitHub_, and why should I care?

 - git is the foundation of software development.
-- it keeps track of everthing than was.
+- it keeps track of everthing that was.
 - it enables people to work at the same file at the same time and then take care of the merging later

 ---

-- Github is a service owned by microsoft.
+- Github is a service owned by Microsoft.
 - It provides many additional services on top of typical git-functions (like git remote servers).
 We will be using:
   - Github Template Repositories
   - Github Actions